 When you begin considering the possibility of starting your own business and sit down to develop a plan you probably think you have covered all the basics.
 Branding, finances, what the business is/does and how you will sell these services/products, marketing but do you think about pensions or protecting our future?
 Actually, even now as an established business have you considered your pension, purchasing a legal Will Kit or life insurance?

 What will you do in your old age for money?

 Are you investing right now for your future?
 Self-employed mums were recently highlighted as one of the ‘pension gender gap’ groups.
 Ekk!

 There are so many ways in which self-employed mums can protect themselves and their future but getting around to it is probably not top of the list.

-4 Ways In Which Self-employed Mums Can Protect Themselves and Future:
+4 Ways Self-employed Mums Can Protect Their Future:

-Insurances : Most self-employed individuals will have some kind of insurance for their business but what about for themselves?
+- Life insurance with health concerns: Most self-employed individuals will have some kind of insurance for their business but what about for themselves?
 What is life insurance?
 Life insurance pays a lump to support your family, should the worst happen to you.
 You pay a small monthly amount and get the peace of mind that your children will be cared for when you are no longer around.
-However, for self-employed mums, there are also critical illness cover or income protection in case for any reason you are too sick or injured to work, or get a serious illness.
+However, for self-employed mums, there are also critical illness cover or income protection in the case for any reason you are too sick or injured to work, or get a serious illness.

-Things happen and change in our lives at a rapid pace, it’s always worth being prepared, especially when you are self-employed and don’t have employer schemes to fall back on.
+Things happen and change in our lives at a rapid pace, it’s always worth being prepared and consider protecting our future, especially when you are self-employed and don’t have employer schemes to fall back on.